newaetech/tracewhisperer/README.md

 - SWCLK/TCLK to D1 pin
 - SWO/TDO to D2 pin

+Consult your target schematic to find these signals.

 On PhyWhisperer-USB, if the target-generated trigger is to be used to trigger trace collection, then the target trigger must be connected to the "PC" pin of the 20-pin connector on the side of PhyWhisperer-USB.
 This does not apply to